seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 # Visors

+NOTE: See [models](models.md) for which files to print.
+Do not use `visor.stl`.

 ## What is this document?

 This document is a list of materials and instructions for constructing a face visor to help prevent contraction of infectious diseases, as well as contacts for coordinating the distribution of the visors.

 Below are images of the finalised piece.